 This article is a review on Bone Conduction Headphones.
 Bone Conduction Headphones are different from the conventional headphones that most people are using.

 The unique thing about this type of headphone is that you do not insert the earpiece into your ears, instead it is position around your cheek and near to your ears.
 Sound travels to your ear not through the air, but through the vibration of the bone on your face, which is usually your jaw bone or cheek bones.

-The reason why this type of headphones is getting popular is because it allows you to hear the sound from the surrounding environment and still get to enjoy the music from your music player.
+The reason why this type of headphones are getting popular is because it allows you to hear the sound from the surrounding environment and still get to enjoy the music from your music player.
 It is also loved by those who have a challenge in hearing because this type of earphone allows them to hear the music which they would not be able to if they are to use the conventional earphone.

 I will talk more about the bone conduction technology as well as recommendations on some of the popular brands for you to consider.